TheodorosBalasis/UnityStudyGroupWebsite/README.md

 To start the server run `make wserver` or `make lserver` for Windows and Linux respectively.

-To run unit tests, run `make wunit` or `make lunit` for Windows and Linux respectively.
+To run unit tests, run `make tests`.